Andrew Lansley: House of Lords

 Lansley was created a Life Peer, taking the title Baron Lansley, of Orwell in the County of Cambridgeshire, on 5 October 2015.

 Personal life

-Lansley married his first wife Marilyn Biggs in 1985 and they had three daughters.
-They divorced in 2001, and Lansley married Sally Low, with whom he has had a son and a daughter.
-Lansley's wealth was estimated at £700,000 in 2009.
+Lansley married his first wife Dr Marilyn Jane Biggs, from Bishop's Stortford, in December 1985 at St James church in Thorley, Hertfordshire.
+The reception was at Stansted.
+They had three daughters.
+They separated in November 1997 and divorced in 2000.

+Lansley married Sally Low, with whom he has had a son and a daughter.

-In April 2018, Lansley revealed that he has stage 3 bowel cancer.
+In April 2018, Lansley revealed that he had stage 3 bowel cancer.
 He has called for the government to widen the cancer screening programme on the NHS.